tenpaMk2/gatsby-theme-figure-blog/theme/README.md

 - Make your photos look as large as possible.
 - Responsive
+- Hero image support
+  - If it's portrait, focus (crop) on the top side because the figure's face is usually there❗
 - Pure Markdown not MDX
 - [Special hooks](#special-hooks)
 - Code highlighting by [prism.js](https://prismjs.com/)